TGravel/TrafficDetection-Yolov8/README.md

 - create new environment (if CUDA is installed): `conda create -n iav_assignment1 python>=3.7 pytorch-cuda=12.1 --file requirements.txt -c pytorch -c nvidia -y`
 - or for CPU only installation: `conda create -n iav_assignment1 python>=3.7 --file requirements.txt -c pytorch -y`
 - this may take some time until all the packages are downloaded and installed
+- run: `conda activate iav_assignment1` after the installation is complete
 - if everything was installed successfully you should be able to start the notebook using `jupyter notebook` and see your graphics card (cpu) as used device.
 - training the model and can be enabled via the constants defined in the notebook